yashkher-123/transferability-through-representations/transfer-matrix/transfer-matrix-overview.md

 (though for nn, lccs_class2 (forest) was removed to avoid multicolinearity)

+After making the transfer matrix for xgboost, random forest, and the neural network models, my assupmtion going into it was that there would be strong correlation between matrices since I believed that transferability was mostly domain specific and model agnostic.
+That was not the case, and instead the highest correlatio between transfer matrices was in-domain performance.
+Models disagreed on transferability out of domain.
+Because of this, I implemented a weighted avg across matrices to generate a final transfer matix.
+The weighting per model was determined by performance on the diagonal (most reliabiloity, fits better across domains), and random forest had the highest average spearman correlation across in domain performance.

+Weighting is 50% rf, 30% xgboost, 20% neural net

 steps:
 1. go from raw fire data to domain-split csvs
 2. split domains into train/test, X/y